Check code coverage

 Note: Enable the Coco plugin to use it.

-Configuring Coco
+Configure Coco

-1. Select Analyze > Squish Coco.
+1. Go to Analyze > Squish Coco.

-"Coco CoverageBrowser and CSMes file"
+{Coco CoverageBrowser and CSMes file}

 2. In CoverageBrowser, enter the path to the Coco coverage browser to use for analyzing a .csmes file.